How much does a massage cost?

 Some clinics who consider they offer more experienced masseuses, fresh linen (rather than disposables) and upmarket premises etc will be at the higher end of the price scale, charging $70-$80 for the hour.
 More exotic treatments such as Hot Oil, Hot Stone, Aromatherapy or Body Scrub will cost between $80 and $100 per hour.

 There continue to be a few Thai clinics advertising $49 / hour specials.
 These prices are to compete with the coupon deals that are around with the hope that you can be talked up into a more expensive service, and also that you become a regular at that higher rate.
 They can't make much money at that rate, and if they don't make a profit, they won't be in business.
 Enough said!
 We observe that the coupon frenzy has well and truly passed as people found the conditions were onerous and appointment times inconvenient.
 If it sounds too good to be true.....

 Is it worth the extra?

-The only sensible answer is try a specialty service like Hot Oil and make up your own mind.
+The only sensible answer is try a specialty service like Hot Stone and make up your own mind.
 Some people tend to have standard massage as often as time permits and upgrade every few months for a treat.
 If you have massage only infrequently, then we'd recommend pay the extra and you won't regret it.
 If you can afford it every time, then do it!